YiqingLU-ShanghaiTech/Gas-Informed-Machine-Learning-Framework-for-Battery-Degradation-Analysis/README.md

 ### 1. Data Preparation (MATLAB)

-1. Run `A00_CellRetention.mlx` to visualize the actual capacity degradation curves for each cell
+1. Run `A00_CellRetention.mlx` to visualize the actual capacity degradation curve for each cell
 2. Run `A01_DatasetOrganization.mlx` to organize the capacity and processed gas data into `BatteryDataset.mat`
 3. Use supporting MATLAB scripts (`Normalization.m`, `OutliersRemoval.m`, etc.) for data preprocessing